julian-parker/DAFX-AntiAliasing/README.md

 # DAFX-AntiAliasing
-Companion page to the paper "Reducing the aliasing of nonlinear waveshaping using continuous-time convolution", presented at the DAFx16 Conference in Brno, Czech Republic, 5th-9th Sept.
+Companion page to the paper "Reducing the aliasing of nonlinear waveshaping using continuous-time convolution" by Julian D. Parker, Vadim Zavalishin and Efflam Le Bivic, presented at the DAFx16 Conference in Brno, Czech Republic, 5th-9th Sept.
 2016.

 ## code/
 Contains MATLAB scripts implementing some of the results described in the paper.